-Students who plagiarize will receive academic and/or disciplinary action as determined by the severity of the offence.
+Students who plagiarize and/or use Artificial Intelligence (AI) will receive academic and/or disciplinary actions as determined by the severity of the offence.
 Students who copy the homework, assignments, or tests of another student are guilty of cheating, a form of plagiarism.